jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-11-07-cdc-local-dev/index.md

     name: postgres_data
 ```

-The bootstrap script creates a dedicated schema named *ecommerce*, and sets the schema as the default search path.
-It ends up creating a custom [publication](https://www.postgresql.org/docs/current/logical-replication-publication.html) for all tables in the *ecommerce* table.
+The bootstrap script creates a dedicated schema named *ecommerce* and sets the schema as the default search path.
+It ends up creating a custom [publication](https://www.postgresql.org/docs/current/logical-replication-publication.html) for all tables in the *ecommerce* schema.

 ```sql
 -- config/postgres/bootstrap.sql